Euro S50 Single Vanos

 Splined shaft will insert into housing.

-Rotate intake camshaft until intake camshaft groove on first guide bearing is roughly aligned with groove on first bearing cover (24mm open wrench).
+Rotate the intake camshaft using a 24mm open wrench until the groove on the first guide bearing aligns roughly with the groove on the first bearing cover.

 Note: Rotating camshaft is most effective when standing at exhaust side of car.